You could have different arrangements depending on the role and the needs of your employees. You could talk about:

 - if there are any concerns about health and safety, and how to address them

-- why a task needs to be carried out in the workplace
+- why a task might need to be carried out in the workplace

-Think about how important it is for work to be done at a specific time.
-For example:
+Consider how important it is for work to be done at a specific time.
+Think about:

 - if there are core times that employees need to work together